 Whether you are riding, running or walking - indoors or on your neighbourhood roads - we invite you to be a part of the Cycle for Central Alberta.

 Participants are encouraged to form a team, grab some friends or go solo.
 Your personal goal can be a gruelling endurance challenge or a kind-to-the-body pledge to raise funds; it is up to you.
-The team and the individual with the most kilometres logged that day will win great prizes.
+We have great prizes lined up for fundraising and activity!

 Joining the event isn't the only way to get involved.
 We gratefully accept donations to help us reach our $100,000 fundraising goal!